binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 Network segmentation has the potential to limit damage to the specific segment affected.

-PCI-DSS provide guidance on why and how to reduce your compliance scope, much of this comes down to segmenting all card holder data from the rest of the network.
+PCI-DSS provides guidance on why and how to reduce your compliance scope, much of this comes down to segmenting all card holder data from the rest of the network.

 I spoke a little about host firewalls in the VPS chapter.
 In regards to network firewalls, they play an important role in allowing (white listing) only certain hosts, network segments, ports, protocols, etc into any given gateways network interface.